eklem/otp-crypto-toy/README.md

 # otp-crypto-toy
 Toy for kids to encrypt/decrypt messages with one time pads.
+They can encrypt a message send via Messenger, SMS or something else.
+And receive and decrypt.